gladw-in/online-ide/README.md

 - **[terser](https://github.com/terser/terser)**: A fast JavaScript minifier used with bundlers like Rollup to optimize file sizes.
 - **[sweetalert2](https://sweetalert2.github.io/)**: A customizable library for creating responsive, beautiful popup alerts in JavaScript applications.
 - **[eslint](https://eslint.org/)**: A tool to identify and fix JavaScript code issues, enforcing best practices and style consistency.
-- **[globals](https://www.npmjs.com/package/globals)**: A package that provides a list of common global variables used across JavaScript environments for linting.
 - **[sass](https://github.com/sass/sass)**: A modern version of Sass embedded for improved performance and support for advanced CSS features.
 - **[tailwindcss](https://tailwindcss.com/)**: A utility-first CSS framework designed for rapid styling with predefined classes.
 - **[tailwindcss-motion](https://github.com/romboHQ/tailwindcss-motion)**: A plugin for adding animations and transitions to Tailwind CSS projects.